 - Fusion combines multiple data sources using one or more common keys so that they appear to be from a single source.
 The two most common reasons for using data fusion are to enrich or provide clarity to the data.
 One simple example is to use fusion to look up labels or other attributes.
 Depending on the size of the data being fused, data fusion can be resource-intensive.
-See Fusing Data Sources.
+See Fuse Composer v5 Data Sources.

-- Cross-source filtering allows business you to quickly apply common filters across charts that are populated by different data sources.
+- Cross-source filtering allows business you to quickly apply common filters across visuals that are populated by different data sources.
 Cross-source filtering simplifies and accelerates exploration when a dashboard contains data that is logically related but physically in different systems.
 See Using Cross-Source Links.